August 17, 2021

-Say your interest rate is 3%, and you’re earning 3% in income from your investment, your tax return is…. zero.
+Say your interest rate is 4%, and you’re earning 4% in dividends from your investment, your tax return is…. zero.
 Because your investment income = interest costs.

-In this case, your cost of debt is still 3%.
-But that’s only income, we’ve also got growth.
-So let’s see how the maths stack up over a 15 year period.
+Back to our original example for simplicity’s sake.
+We’ll assume your cost of debt is 4% and you also earn 4% in dividends and 4% capital growth.
+Let’s now see how the maths stack up over a 15 year period.